 In September 2020, the Company issued an unsecured promissory note to the Sponsor, pursuant to which the Company may borrow up to an aggregate principal amount of \$300,000 to be used for a portion of the expenses of the IPO.
-This loan is non-interest bearing, unsecured and due at the earlier of September 30, 2021 or the closing of the IPO.
+This loan is non-interest bearing, unsecured and due at the earlier of September 30, 2021, or the closing of the IPO.
 As of November 12, 2020, the Sponsor had loaned to the Company an aggregate of \$177,591 under the promissory note to pay for formation costs and a portion of the expenses of the IPO.
-The note was repaid in full in connection with the closing of the initial public offering, and as of December 31, 2021 and 2020 respectively, no amounts were outstanding.
+The note was repaid in full in connection with the closing of the initial public offering, and as of March 31, 2023 and December 31, 2022 respectively, no amounts were outstanding.
+Borrowings under this note are no longer available.